yugabyte/platform-go-client/docs/RestoreSnapshotScheduleParams.md

 ### NewRestoreSnapshotScheduleParams

-`func NewRestoreSnapshotScheduleParams(creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *RestoreSnapshotScheduleParams`
+`func NewRestoreSnapshotScheduleParams(creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *RestoreSnapshotScheduleParams`

 NewRestoreSnapshotScheduleParams instantiates a new RestoreSnapshotScheduleParams object This constructor will assign default values to properties that have it defined,